shennawardana23/go-code-style/README.md

-This repository holds the [Go Style Guide](style.md), which documents patterns and conventions used in Go code at Uber.
+This repository holds the [Go Style Guide](style.md), which documents patterns and conventions used in Go code.

 ## Style Guide